Nikaoto/subpixel/README.md

 # Subpixel sampling
 Test texture sampling for smooth pixel art in love2d.
-When doing nearest-neighbor sampling on pixel art (which is the default for most pixel-art games unfortunately), the sprites will experience jitter and artefacting during scaling/rotation/movement.
+When doing nearest-neighbor sampling on pixel art (which is the default for most pixel-art games unfortunately), the sprites will experience jitter and artifacting during scaling/rotation/movement.
 This repo aims to demonstrate the solution in simple terms.